Stefankante/DaVinciResolveTinyRemote/README.md

       It also creates C:\Users\XXX\AppData\Roaming\Blackmagic Design\DaVinci Resolve\Support\logs, which is necessary for the daemon to function correctly. also creates shortcuts on your desktop: DaVinciRemotePanel.bat and DaVinciRemoteAdvPanel.bat, for easy execution.

-Open Davinci Resolve on target machine navigate to Preference > Advnaced : then type "Local.Panel.Remote.Address = REMOTE_IP:20323" where REMOTE_IP is the machine install TinyRemote
+Open Davinci Resolve on target machine navigate to Preference > Advanced : then type "Local.Panel.Remote.Address = REMOTE_IP:20323" where REMOTE_IP is the machine install TinyRemote

 ENJOY!!!!!!